You need to enable JavaScript to run this app.

 Food and garden bin collection

-From 1 July, your food and garden bin (green lid) will be collected weekly and your household rubbish bin will be collected fortnightly.
+Your food and garden bin (green lid) is now collected weekly and your household rubbish bin is collected fortnightly.

 On this page